 The Regional Transit Planning project serves as an umbrella for MPO activities related to planning initiatives associated with the region's rail infrastructure for both passenger and freight transport.
-Additional funding for planning activities will be programmed during FY 2014.
-This will be a major emphasis area for the MPO for FY 2014 and FY 2015, and will serve to update the Comprehensive Metropolitan Transportation Plan through the development of a regional transit systems plan.
+Additional funding for planning activities will be programmed during FY 2015 and FY 2016.
+This will serve to update the Comprehensive Metropolitan Transportation Plan through the development of a regional transit systems plan.